 ■ How to turn off the alarm ?
 (Picture dismiss mode) - Register a place where you want to turn off the alarm. - When alarm starts ringing, you will have to go to the registered place and take a picture. e.g.) If bathroom is the registered place, wake up and take a picture of the bathroom.

-■ Tip - good place to register : bathroom sink, front door, shelf, desk, specific object, far from bed - bad place to register : brightness changes frequently, close to your bed, cealing, floor - If the currently registered alarm picture is too easy or too difficult to turn off, please register a new place :)
+■ Tip - good place to register : far from bed (bathroom sink is the best!) - bad place to register : brightness changes frequently or close to your bed. - If the currently registered alarm picture is too easy or too difficult to turn off, please register a new place :)

 Alarmy (Sleep If U Can) is the innovative solution for those who just can’t seem to get up on time, even with an alarm clock.
 This app has been cleverly designed to force you to get out of bed.
 You set it up by registering a photo of an area or room in your house.
 Then once the alarm is set, the ONLY way to make it stop ringing is to get out of bed and go take a photo of the registered area.

 The World’s Most Annoying Alarm Dubbed as “the world’s most annoying alarm”, Alarmy has quickly become a favorite mobile app among users.
 It has been featured in Gizmodo, Cnet, and at Huffington Post, and is currently Number One in its category in 70 countries, including France, Germany, and South Korea.

 Users are truly enjoying this app and many have devised their own unique methods around the alarm’s requirements.
 For instance, you could register the foot of the bed as your location, then you would only need to wake up enough to take a pic of the foot of your bed and then go right back to sleep.
 Of course, this totally circumvents the whole purpose of the app but has become a fun pastime for many users.